jschomay/httpacman/notes.md

 - we're using a lot of libraries that all polute the global space... use something like requirejs?

-- Since we gather hyperlinks on window.onload, links that get added after that by ajax don't get included.
-Sometimes this isn't a huge issue, but it's extremely troublesome on facebook for example.
-So maybe find some way to delay the check, or fire it again on each ajax return?
+- Since we gather hyperlinks on window.onload, links that get added after that by ajax don't get included, and worse, the entities might be in the wrong spot.
+I'm using a setTimeout to try to accomadate for this, but it's not an ideal solution because it is speculative and varries based on browser, computer, and connection speed.
+It seems to work well for me for now for the record.
+I'm not sure if there's a better way.